Slider

 “Scholars have entirely failed to recognize the presence of Kabbalistic doctrines in Plato because of their ignorance of the cult of the Magi.
 It was Franz Cumont, who established that the Greeks came into contact with “Magi”, called Magusseans, who in turn, were influenced by Babylonian doctrines.” – David Livingstone

-Aristotle, as we know, was a student of Plato.
+Aristotle was a student of Plato.

 The Blending of Philosophical Social Justice with Christianity

-Inspired by Aristotle’s writings, Mystic Roman Catholic Monk Thomas Aquinas (1225-1274) brought Social Justice to Roman Catholicism.
+Inspired by Aristotle’s writings, Mystic Roman Catholic Monk Thomas Aquinas (1225-1274) officially brought Social Justice to Roman Catholicism.

 Mystic Roman Catholic Monk Thomas Aquinas (1225-1274)

-“Aristotle’s view of justice greatly influenced the medieval Christian philosopher St. Thomas Aquinas, who followed Aristotle in holding that the purpose of political authority is to promote the good of the community and that in a just society benefits would be distributed by social rank, with “more prominent” community members receiving correspondingly greater benefits.
+“Aristotle’s view of justice greatly influenced the medieval Christian philosopher St. Thomas Aquinas, who followed Aristotle in holding that the purpose of political authority is to promote the good of the community and that in a just society, benefits would be distributed by social rank, with “more prominent” community members receiving correspondingly greater benefits.
 Aquinas’s philosophy and theology became official doctrines of the Roman Catholic Church in the 16th century, and his vision of justice eventually inspired the measured social reforms advocated by the church in the late 19th and early 20th centuries… – Brittanica.com

 You see the early blending of Christianity with Philosophy described here in Wikipedia’s definition of Social Justice.